-Sarah Azaransky is author of The Dream is Freedom: Pauli Murray and American Democratic Faith (2011) and is working on a manuscript on religious black internationalism and the roots of civil rights.
-In 2014 she will begin as assistant professor of social ethics at Union Theological Seminary in New York.
+Sarah Azaransky is assistant professor of social ethics at Union Theological Seminary in New York.
+She is the author of The Dream is Freedom: Pauli Murray and American Democratic Faith (2011) and is working on a book about the international roots of the civil rights movement.

 When President Obama argued for U.S. strikes on Syria, he used a familiar trope:

 When, with modest effort and risk, we can stop children from being gassed to death and thereby make our own children safer over the long run, I believe we should act.
 That’s what makes America different.
 That’s what makes us exceptional.

 Yet his proposed Syria policy put him in new political territory: against the views of a majority of African Americans.

 The Century's work relies primarily on subscriptions and donations.
 Thank you for supporting nonprofit journalism.